medikoo/deferred/README.md

 		})
 		.end(); // throws error!

-`end` takes optional handler so instead of throwing, error can be handled other way:
+`end` takes optional handler so instead of throwing, error can be handled other way.
+Behavior is exactly same as when passing second callback to `then`:

 	later()
 		.then(function (n) {